 How to Make Honey Sriracha Chicken:

-- In the same skillet, add minced garlic and sauté for 30 seconds until fragrant.
+- Step 2: In the same skillet, add minced garlic and sauté for 30 seconds until fragrant.
+Add in the chicken broth and deglaze the pan.

-- Pour in chicken broth, sriracha, and honey.
-Stir well and simmer for 3–4 minutes until slightly thickened.
+- Step 5: Add in the sriracha and honey.
+Stir well and simmer for 3-4 minutes until slightly thickened.

 Recipe Notes & Tips: